 There’s an alternative method to formatting an SD card on your Mac that involves downloading a free SD card formatter provided by the SD Association.
 It’s very simple to use, with just a single screen that looks like this:

 It does have some small benefits over using Disk Utility.
 One is that it automatically detects what is and isn’t an SD card, and it won’t make non-SD cards (or non-microSD cards) available.
-Which means there’s less chance of accidentally erasing the wrong drive.
+This means there’s less chance of accidentally erasing the wrong drive.
 Another is that it will automatically detect the size of the card and choose the appropriate filesystem.
 If you insert a 64GB card, it will only allow you to format it to SDXC specifications using exFAT.
 So it takes out any risk of selecting the wrong option.
 And they do provide this warning:

 It is strongly recommended to use the SD Memory Card Formatter to format SD/SDHC/SDXC Cards rather than using formatting tools provided with individual operating systems.
-In general, formatting tools provided with operating systems can format various storage media including SD/SDHC/SDXC Cards, but it may not be optimized for SD/SDHC/SDXC Cards and it may result in lower performance.
+In general, formatting tools provided with operating systems can format various storage media, including SD/SDHC/SDXC Cards, but it may not be optimized for SD/SDHC/SDXC Cards, and it may result in lower performance.